 Remember that the home study provider is there to help you complete your study and will answer any questions you have about the process or the adoption in general.
 If a social worker feels that there are any unanswered questions regarding your application or your family, they will recommend clarification before approving your home study for adoption.

 Upon successful completion of your home study, a final report is written, certifying that you, the adopting parent or parents are qualified to adopt.

-Each state has it own laws pertaining to adoption; you will need to speak to a qualified local adoption agency or attorney your state about the particular home study requirements and fees.
-If you are working with Lifetime Adoption they can give you referrals or you can also find a list in the back the adoption guide book at www.AdoptingOnline.com.
+Each state has its own laws pertaining to adoption.
+You will need to speak to a qualified local adoption agency or attorney in your state about the particular home study requirements and fees.
+If you are working with Lifetime Adoption, we will provide qualified home study referrals.

 Start the process early when possible; don’t put off beginning your search for a child until you have your home study complete.
 Many prospective adoptive parents are happy to know they are doing something positive by starting their search for potential birth parents while they are completing their home study for adoption.

 Let us know if you have any questions!